Most kindergarten program fees are partly paid by the Victorian government directly to the kindergarten. This keeps fees low and encourages

 Kindergarten fee subsidy

-The kindergarten fee subsidy allows children to access up to 15 hours of kindergarten delivered by a qualified early childhood teacher in the year before school for free or at low cost.
+The kindergarten fee subsidy allows children to access up to 15 hours of funded kindergarten delivered by a qualified early childhood teacher for free or at low cost.

 Your child is eligible for the kindergarten fee subsidy: